 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

-- Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.
+- Then PRINT this โโ> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.

 - I HIGHLY recommend you buy this non stick pot.

-- You should still deglaze pressure cooker after sautéing but it won’t have as many issues with this better liner.
+- You should know how to deglaze a pressure cooker after sautรฉing but it wonโt have as many issues with this better liner.

 Seriously, I really just made this up on the fly.
 Ended up being thrilled that it came out so yummy the first time around!!
 You see I found some bags of dry pinto beans at the Dollar Store and I figured I could make something out of them for dinner.

 I saw I had celery, carrots, onions, garlic and chicken stock.
 So I went from there.
 My family loved it so much I made it in my Crock Pot Express the following week too.
+Pinto soup was served to me at a restaurant before but had never made it myself.

 Pressure cooking soups are game changers.
 I made this pressure cooker bean soup earlier this month using Northern Beans.
 Amazing is all I have to.
 It is similar to this recipe though I packed it with more veggies and of course used pinto beans.

-I love the fact that there is no soaking required.
 You can make a pot of beans in your Instant Pot, Ninja Foodi or Crock Pot Express in about 50 minutes.
 Just throw them in with some water, add salt, include a ham hock if you want, and lock the lid.
+I love the fact that there is no soaking required.

+We used the same bag to make our No soak Instant Pot baked beans from scratch in 40 minutes.
 Here is what you need.
 Of course you could really amp up the amount of vegetables you include too.
 The more the marrier.

-- Instant Pot, Ninja Foodi or Crock Pot Express – I have them all
+- Instant Pot, Ninja Foodi or Crock Pot Express โ I have them all

-- Pinto beans – dry in the bag
+- dry in the bag

-- Chicken broth – or vegetable broth
+- Chicken broth โ or vegetable broth

 - Carrots